On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Introduction

 \ifdefined \VERBOSE Finally, there are Bayesian inference MMV algorithms which output a posterior distribution of the unknown $\matX$, instead of a direct estimate.
 In a Bayesian approach, $\matX$ is considered to be a random variable drawn from an unknown but parameterized joint sparsity inducing signal prior.
 The prior which has maximal Bayesian evidence with respect to the observations $\matY$ \cite{MacKay91bayesianinterpolation} is finally used to compute a maximum a posteriori probability (MAP) estimate of $\matX$.
 The signal prior acts as a proxy for the regularization on the solution space akin to the penalty based methods.
 Two popular signal priors used in the MMV literature are the Bernoulli-Gaussian prior (also known as the spike and slab prior) \cite{Ziniel13AMPMMV} and the Gaussian prior \cite{Wipf_07_msbl}.
 Learning the signal prior/model which best explains the observations is the central idea in the Bayesian approach, and algorithms inspired by this approach are said to possess the \textit{automatic relevance determination} property \cite{MacKay91bayesianinterpolation}. \fi

-In the above discussion, in particular about algorithm-specific support recovery guarantees, the number of nonzero rows in $\matX$ is typically assumed to be less than $m$, the number of measurements per MMV.
-In the following subsection, we review the covariance matching framework, which is capable of recovering supports of size $k$ greater than~$m$.
+\ifdefined \SKIPTEMP In the above discussion, in particular about algorithm-specific support recovery guarantees, the number of nonzero rows in $\matX$ is typically assumed to be less than $m$, the number of measurements per MMV.
+We now review the recently proposed covariance matching approach, which is capable of recovering supports of size $k$ greater than~$m$. \fi